Toyota Yaris: Fourth generation (XP210, 2020; AC100, 2022)

-Other versions

 Mazda2-based models (DA/DB/DD; 2015)

 In 2014, Mazda began production of the Mazda2 in Salamanca, Guanajuato, for various North and South American markets.
 At the 2015 New York International Auto Show in April of that year, it was announced that this plant would produce a version of the Mazda2 for Toyota with minor styling changes, with the vehicle to be sold in Mexico as the Yaris, in the United States as the Scion iA, and in Canada as the Yaris sedan.
 In July 2015, Toyota confirmed that the car would be sold in Mexico as the Yaris R.

 After the phase-out of the Scion marque in the United States, the car was renamed as the Toyota Yaris iA from August 2016 for the 2017 model year.
 For the 2019 model year, it was renamed again as the Yaris sedan in the United States, receiving a minor facelift with an updated grille insert and trim changes.
 Unlike the previous models, which offered only exterior colors and a choice between 6-speed manual and 6-speed automatic transmissions as factory options, both the United States and Canadian 2019 and 2020 Yaris sedans were offered in L, LE and XLE trim levels with a wider variety of interior and exterior options.

 A Mazda-built Yaris hatchback—a rebadged Mazda2 with a front fascia similar to that of the Yaris sedan—made its debut at the 2019 New York International Auto Show in April of that year and replaced the XP130 Yaris Liftback in the United States and Canada for the 2020 model year.
 Its official images were revealed on 1 April 2019.
 The United States and Canadian Yaris hatchback was offered in LE and XLE trim levels.
 In the United States, sales of the hatchback began in October 2019.

 Both Mazda2-based Yaris models were discontinued in the U.S. in June 2020 due to new regulations and slow sales.
 In July, Toyota confirmed that sales were also ending in Canada.
 The vehicles were also discontinued in Mexico in August, leaving only the Thai-imported XP150 series Yaris and Yaris Sedán as its indirect replacements.

-Nameplate usage for other models

 Yaris Verso (1999)

-The Yaris Verso is a mini MPV that shares the same NBC platform as the XP10 series Yaris/Vitz/Platz/Echo.
+The Yaris Verso is a mini MPV that shares the same NBC platform as the XP10 series Yaris/Vitz/Platz/Echo, which was produced between 1999 and 2005.
+It was succeeded by the Ractis/Verso-S.

-Yaris Cross (2020)
+Yaris Cross

-The Yaris Cross is a subcompact crossover SUV that shares the same TNGA-B platform as the XP210 series Yaris.
+The Yaris Cross nameplate is used by two subcompact crossover SUVs.
+The first model was produced since 2020 for Japan, Europe, Singapore and Australasia.
+Designated XP210, the model shares the same TNGA-B platform as the XP210 series Yaris.
+The second model was produced since 2023 for emerging markets such as Southeast Asia (except Singapore).
+Designated AC200, the model was developed by Daihatsu and shares the same DNGA-B platform as the AC100 series Vios/Yaris.